India's regulator preparing new policy for start-up IPOs in 3-4 months

 Reuters had reported this week SEBI was planning rule changes that will make it easier for home-grown start-ups to list their shares on local bourses, citing sources involved in the process.

-Sinha, in an interaction with reporters, also said SEBI was in talks with the Reserve Bank of India about a new policy for willful defaulters.
+Sinha, in an interaction with reporters, also said SEBI was in talks with the Reserve Bank of India about a new policy for wilful defaulters.

-Under Indian law willful defaulters are classified as companies or individuals who deliberately thwart repayment of dues to lenders.
+Under Indian law wilful defaulters are classified as companies or individuals who deliberately thwart repayment of dues to lenders.
+(Reporting by Himank Sharma; Editing by Anand Basu)